 For centuries, Native American Tribes in California have relied on marine and coastal resources.
 Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.
 Wiyot people have lived in the Wigki (Humboldt Bay) region for thousands of years.
 The Wiyot foraged shellfish and razor clams from the beach, smelt from the surf, mussels from large driftwood logs, and clams from the mudflats.
 Through a factual record of historical take within the South Humboldt Bay SMRMA, the Wiyot Tribe is exempt from the MPA regulations.

 With its entrance obscured by rocky cliffs and sand dunes, Humboldt Bay escaped the eye of many ocean explorers during European exploration of the eastern Pacific between the 1500s and 1700s.
-The first documented discovery of the area occurred in the early 1800s by a sea otter hunting expedition known as O’Cain.
+The first documented European arrival in the area occurred in the early 1800s by the O'Cain sea otter hunting expedition.
 Interest in the area grew in the 1850s as settlers arrived by ship in search of timber and gold.
 Humboldt Bay was valued for commerce with San Francisco.
-Estuaries were converted to agricultural land where cattle ranching and potato and grain production were common.
+Estuaries were converted to agricultural land where cattle ranching and potato and grain farming were common.
 Conversion to agriculture diminished the bay and slough surface areas from 27,000 to 17,000 acres by 1900.
 From the 1940s to early 1950s, the last active whaling station on the Pacific Coast operated out of Field’s Landing, which lies northeast of South Humboldt Bay SMRMA.
 Today, around 80,000 people live in the cities around Humboldt Bay.
 The bay continues to support hundreds of fish, invertebrate, and bird species, and is home to the largest commercial oyster farming operation in California.

 Using a non-motorized craft such as a kayak, canoe, or paddleboard is often the best way to view the estuary and its incredible diversity of fish, plants, birds, and marine mammals.
 On average 100,000 birds land in Humboldt Bay each season.
 Commonly seen residents include the great blue heron, great egret, black brant, marbled godwit, western sandpiper, and hundreds of other migrating birds.
 Binoculars or a spotting scope increase the odds of seeing wildlife in their natural habitats, and viewing opportunities are best in winter and spring.
 South Humboldt Bay SMRMA also allows for waterfowl hunting in accordance with general waterfowl regulations, but take of other marine resources is prohibited.